 What is a teacup pig?
 Teacup pig, Micro pig , Mini pig, Nano pig are all slang words used by breeders to describe their pigs.
 Unfortunately there are not any standard on definition among breeders.
 My smallest are called Micro’s and I estimate 22-32 lbs when fed correctly.
-My teacup pigs may be 45 lbs a breeder in Texas, states his Teacup pig is 75 lbs so you would need to know each breeders definition of their pigs.
+My teacup pigs for sale may be 45 lbs.
+A breeder in Texas, states his Teacup pig is 75 lbs, so you would need to know each breeders definition of their pigs.
 Be sure you ask the breeder you are talking to what they mean by their size.
-I list my piglets by inches in height from floor to top of front shoulder as weight is determined for the most part by how you feed your piglet.
+I list my teacup pig by inches in height from floor to top of front shoulder as weight is determined for the most part by how you feed your piglet.

 Of course they can.
 They love the company and the snuggling.
 I do caution everyone to not leave them alone together.
 Just like children, they can play too rough.
 Little dogs can tear a piglets ear or worse.